brimdata/zed/zst/README.md

 embedded within records.

-For example, a field that is an array of records containing other fields would have a column stream for the top-level array field as well as a column a stream for each field inside of the array values.
+For example, a field that is an array of records containing other fields would have a column stream for the top-level array field as well as a column for each field inside of the array values.

 Each column stream represents a sequence of values (inclusive of unset values)